tugsem/Leaderboard/README.md

 ### Setup

--Copy the clone address (https://github.com/tugsem/Leaderboard) or download as a zip into your local folder.
+-Copy the clone address (git@github.com:tugsem/Leaderboard.git) or download as a zip into your local folder.
-- Open your terminal and cd into the folder.
+- In your terminal: cd Leaderboard

 ### Install